ArestechOy/adafruit-bno055-mod/README.md

-This driver is modification for the Adafruit BNO055 Breakout, and is based on Adafruit's Unified Sensor Library (Adafruit_Sensor).
+This driver is modification on Adafruit's Unified Sensor Library (Adafruit_Sensor).

 ## What is added? ##